 William’s current work is photo based, doing performances in theatres and exhibitions in galleries.
 He has just converted three of his live performance pieces into films at the University of NSW.
 He does story telling workshops.

-With Annette Shun Wah he has directed or helped to create six works for CAAP: Stories East and West, Stories Then and Now, Life Giving Stories 1 and 2, In Between Two, Who Speaks For Me?
+Since 2011 William has been working with Annette Shun Wah doing story telling productions for CAAP.
+With Annette he has directed or helped to create six works for CAAP: Stories East and West, Stories Then and Now, Life Giving Stories 1 and 2, In Between Two, Who Speaks For Me?